jubayerahmed46/Crowdbube_frontend/README.md

 - **Authentication**: Secure login/register with email and Google.
 - **Custom Error Handling**: Toast notifications for all messages.
 - **Sort Functionality**: Sort campaigns by minimum donation amount.
-- **Extra Features**: Integrates animations and effects for a dynamic experience.

 ## Technologies Used